objectiv/objectiv.io/docs/docs/tracking/testing/event-recorder.md

   )
 ```

-## Next: E2E testing with Cypress
+## Next: E2E testing with CI Frameworks
 EventRecorder becomes even more useful when paired with a testing framework.

-Check out how we set up [E2E Testing with Cypress in the Next Section](/tracking/testing/cypress.md).
+Check out how to set up [E2E Testing with CI Frameworks](/tracking/testing/ci-frameworks/introduction.md) in
+the next section.